yiannist/hakyll-website/pubs.md

 and present its infrastructure and current set of benchmarks.
 We also report some limited set of performance results in order to show the capabilities of our suite.

 * * *

-# ErLLVM: An LLVM Backend for Erlang

-Authors: Konstantinos Sagonas, Chris Stavrakakis, Yiannis Tsiouris

-Erlang Workshop, Copenhagen - DK, September 2012 (*Subm.*)

-## Abstract

-This paper describes ErLLVM, a new backend for the HiPE compiler, the native code compiler of Erlang/OTP, that targets the LLVM compiler infrastructure.
-Besides presenting the overall architecture and integration of ErLLVM in Erlang/OTP, we describe the changes to LLVM that ErLLVM required and discuss technical challenges and decisions we took.
-Finally, we provide a detailed performance evaluation of ErLLVM compared to BEAM, the existing backends of the HiPE compiler, and Erjang.

-* * *